hirosystems/stacks.js/packages/transactions/README.md

 ## Supporting multi-signature transactions

-To generate a multi-sig transaction, first create an unsigned transaction.
+Inorder to make a multi-sig transaction, out of an 'n' number of participants atleast 'm' participants must sign the transaction.
-The `numSignatures` and `publicKeys` properties in the options object must be set:
+So, to generate a multi-sig transaction, an unsigned transaction must be created and the participants in the transaction and the number of signatures required on it must be specified.
+This transaction is passed onto the different participants who can then add their signatures.

 ```typescript
 import {